The quark gap equation in light-cone gauge: Gap equation in light-cone gauge

 where $q=k-p$ is the gluon momentum, $Z_1(\mu,\Lambda)$, $Z_2(\mu,\Lambda)$ and $Z_4(\mu,\Lambda)$ are the vertex, wave function and mass renormalization constants, respectively, $m(\mu)$ is the renormalized current-quark mass and $t^a = \lambda^a/2$ are the SU(3) group generators.
 In the self-energy integral, $\Lambda$ is a Poincar\'e-invariant cut-off while $\mu$ is the renormalization point chosen such that $\Lambda \gg \mu$.
 For a review of phenomenological applications of the DSE, we refer to Ref.~\cite{Bashir:2012fs}.

 The quark propagator is a gauge-dependent Green function and if we specify the light-front gauge, the gluon propagator must be of the form in Eq.~\eqref{LCgluon}.
-The gluon obeys its own DSE, but no known solution exists in light-cone gauge.
-We assume a nonperturbative gluon propagator,
+Generalizing, the nonperturbative gluon propagator can be written as~\cite{Cornwall:1981zr},

-with a dressing function $\Delta(q^2)$ for which we will define a model.
+where $\Delta(q^2)$ is the gluon's dressing function which we introduce in Eq.~\eqref{alpheff}.
 Taking into account Eq.~\eqref{selfenergypert}, the solutions of the DSE~\eqref{DSEquark} are generally written as,

-The propagator differs from its form in covariant gauges not merely because of two additional scalar amplitudes, but also due the dependence of \emph{all} scalar amplitudes on the relative orientation of the four-vectors $p$, $n$ and $n^*$.
+The propagator differs from its form in covariant gauges not merely because of two additional scalar amplitudes, but also due the dependence of \emph{all} scalar functions on the relative orientation of the four-vectors $p$, $n$ and $n^*$.
 We will see that this is a signature of the light-cone gauge dependence.

 The quark-gluon vertex, $\Gamma_\mu^{a} (k,p) \equiv \Gamma_\mu (k,p) t^a$, has been the object of much attention for the past two decades and was shown to be crucial for the enhancement of the strong interaction in the infrared domain, and thereby for dynamical chiral symmetry breaking and the \emph{emergence of a constituent mass scale\/}~\cite{Curtis:1990zs,Fischer:2003rp,Alkofer:2008tt,Kizilersu:2009kg,Williams:2014iea,Bashir:2011vg, Bashir:2011dp,Rojas:2013tza,Rojas:2014tya,El-Bennich:2016qmb,Binosi:2016wcx,Bermudez:2017bpx,Serna:2018dwk,Albino:2018ncl,Albino:2021rvj,Lessa:2022wqc, El-Bennich:2022obe,Aguilar:2010cn,Aguilar:2014lha,Aguilar:2024ciu}.
 This vertex must satisfy gauge invariance and current conservation, which in Abelian theory is imposed by a Ward-Fradkin-Green-Takahashi identity (WFGTI)~\cite{Ward:1950xp,Fradkin:1955jr,Green:1953te,Takahashi:1957xn} and in Yang-Mills theories by Slavnov-Taylor identities~(STI)~\cite{Slavnov:1972fg,Taylor:1971ff}.